counternote/counternote/quick start.md

 ## Spans

 While tones let us talk about pitch in an absolute way, spans let us talk about pitch in a relative way.
 Musicians train their relative pitch sensibilities more than anything else — the basis of which is interval training.
-Spans are the Counternote term for interval.
+A span is just the Counternote term for interval.

 Instead of the academic names of minor third and major sixth, spans give a sense of interval by vowel quality. `ho` 'hoe' and `hm` 'home' are a minor third (♭3, m3) and a major sixth (6, M6).
 Notice that they share the same vowel 'oh'.
 That’s because a major sixth is the mirror version of a minor third and vice versa.
 A major sixth up is the same as a minor third down.
 A minor third up is the same as a major sixth down.